- A win, then a hug: Serena Williams tops Venus at Wimbledon

 - AP source: Giants aware of Pierre-Paul's fireworks injury

 NEW YORK (AP) — A person with knowledge of the incident tells The Associated Press that the Giants are aware of an incident involving Jason Pierre-Paul and fireworks, but the team is unsure about the severity of any injuries to the star defensive end.

 - The Latest: Federer advances to Wimbledon quarterfinals

-PARIS (AP) — The Latest from the French Open:
+LONDON (AP) — The Latest from Wimbledon (all times local):

 - Keys and Vandeweghe join Serena in Wimbledon quarterfinals

 LONDON (AP) — While most eyes were on the Williams sisters, CoCo Vandeweghe and Madison Keys quietly showed there are more American players to pay attention to at Wimbledon.